Skip to main content

-Refinancing allows borrowers to extend a fixed-rate loan into a new term without repaying and reopening the position.
+Loopscale loans automatically refinance at the end of their term.
+Users can also manually adjust the terms of their loan to refinance at a different term / rate.
 Refinancing is useful for maintaining exposure without interruption and locking in a new fixed rate before the current term expires.

-Loopscale’s auto-refinance engine ensures that most loans continue without disruption.
+Loopscale’s auto-refinance engine, which is enabled by default, ensures that most loans continue without disruption.
 As your loan approaches maturity, the engine:

 • Searches for compatible lending offers in the same market